PhilipVinc/filippovicentini.com/src/pages/about.md

 In **April 2023** I will move to Paris to start as a Tenure-Track **Assistant Professor** at the [Laboratory for Theoretical Physics](https://www.cpht.polytechnique.fr) of Ecole Polytechnique.

 In the meantime, I have been a Postdoctoral Researcher since september 2020 at the [Computational Quantum Science Laboratory](https://www.epfl.ch/labs/cqsl/) of **EPFL**, working closely with prolific twitterer [Prof. Giuseppe Carleo](https://twitter.com/gppcarleo).
 In Lausanne I work on the foundations of **Neural Quantum States**; my goal is and has been to make those techniques more reliable and accessible to researchers.
+I have also developed several Open Source Software packages.

 However, I was supposed to be at the [Center for Computational Quantum Physics](https://www.simonsfoundation.org/flatiron/center-for-computational-quantum-physics/) of the **Flatiron Institute** in **New York**, but a damn virus stranded me in Paris, from where I worked remotely before going to Lausane.